-- " Further down the gravel drive is the existing maintenance building, the caretaker's residence, and an existing house overlooking the prairie.
-The house is currently vacant. - " The cliffs on the southern edge of the Root River, as well as the river itself, make alternative accesses to the park difficult.
+- " There is one entrance to the park, via a gravel road, 80th Street SE, which connects to County State Aid Highway 1.
+The gravel drive brings visitors to a parking area with the existing trailhead and picnic tables and restrooms. - " Further down the drive is the existing maintenance buildings and caretaker's residence.
+The former residence home was removed in 2020, leaving the pristine views of the park for the future event picnic pavilion. - " The cliffs on the southern edge of the Root River, as well as the river itself, make alternative accesses to the park difficult.